We have a chance to open a new chapter for our community in the next election. But we will have to face two challenges to do it:

 What do you think about climate change?

 Climate change is not only a phenomenon proven by science, it’s a reality myself and farmers in our area are witnessing.
 The rhythm of nature is out of whack.
 You can see it when you are attuned to agriculture or livestock and dependent on reliable growing seasons.
+I am proud to have led our field in taking the OFF Fossil Fuels Pledge — this calls for a moratorium on Fossil Fuel projects and decisive steps toward sustainable energy by 2035.
 We have to take action to fight climate change—our economy, our farms, our tourism, and our heritage all depend on it.
 I will push to put us back into compliance with the Paris Climate Agreement.
 I will make sure the Environmental Protection Agency is fully funded and put science back to work solving climate-related issues.

 Do you support green energy?